 Sportsbooks tried to cater to tribal wants

-The early tribal response is much different from those to a recent initiative filed in the state by some cardroom interests, and an initiative filed by some of the same sports betting companies in Florida.
+The early tribal response is much different from those to a recent sports betting initiative filed by California cardroom interests, and an initiative filed by some of the same sports betting companies in Florida.

 That makes some sense, as the sportsbooks limit mobile sports wagering to tribes and earmark 15% of sports betting revenue to tribes that don’t participate.